Top Ten Neue Deutsche Härte Bands

 4 Megaherz

 Megaherz is the former band of Eisbrecher's Alexander Wesselsky and Noel Pix.
-It has most traits that Eisbrecher has, although I'd say that the atmospherf of Eisbrecher is much more captivating and the albums and songs feel more well thought out.
+It has most traits that Eisbrecher has, although I'd say that the atmosphere of Eisbrecher is much more captivating, and the albums and songs feel more well-thought-out.

 5 Unheilig Unheilig was a German band that features a variety of influences including various pop and electronic styles as well as harder, nihilistic hard rock.

-Unheilig are a tricky thing.
-Their most famous songs aren't Neue Deutsche Härte, but really beautiful, touching pop rock ballads.
-Their last albums are mostly like this.
-And it's really good.
+Unheilig is a tricky thing.
+Their most famous songs aren't Neue Deutsche Härte but are really beautiful, touching pop rock ballads.
+Their last albums are mostly like this, and it's really good.

 6 Joachim Witt